-Our latest book, Unlike Jesus: Let’s Stop Unfriending the World, has just been released.
-This is a call to becoming a friend of sinners like the Lord Jesus was!
-You can order this through Amazon or directly from me (send $10 [which includes shipping] to my address).
+Our latest book, The Forgotten Third: Developing a Biblical Relationship with God the Holy Spirit, challenges the believer to genuinely “walk in the Spirit”!
+You can order this right now through Amazon or directly from me (send $10 [which includes shipping] to my address).

 Dr. Larry Dixon